 Molecular hydrogen $(H_2)$ can be used as an alternative to carbon dioxide-emitting fuels.
 Hence, lowering the cost and the environmental impact of its production is a major challenge.
 In this field, water-splitting is a promising candidate technology.

-- 1. Write down the balanced equation of liquid water splitting reaction.
-Use 1 as the stoichiometric coefficient of water. - 2.
+- 1. Write down the balanced equation of liquid water splitting reaction using a stoichiometric coefficient of 1 for water. - 2.
 Using only the provided thermodynamic data, justify numerically whether this reaction is thermodynamically favorable at 298 K.